-The Moravian College community is based on a commitment to our collective responsibility for one another.
+The Moravian University community is based on a commitment to our collective responsibility for one another.
 As such, we should take care of ourselves and others.
 Success depends on our willingness to abide by this shared understanding.

-Moravian College’s policies and protocols for responding to the COVID-19 pandemic will be rooted in safety for our faculty, staff, and students, healthcare providers, and the public.
+Moravian University’s policies and protocols for responding to the COVID-19 pandemic will be rooted in safety for our faculty, staff, and students, healthcare providers, and the public.
 The primary goals for Moravian’s response to the COVID-19 pandemic are to protect public health and continue the institution’s vital mission of education for all.
 All plans involving students, faculty, and staff will be based on the Safety Tiers seen in the following pages of this document.
-Staff from the Moravian College Health Center will continue to partner with, and consult, St. Luke’s University Health Network and other regional partners to ensure we are keeping our staff and students safe.
+Staff from the Moravian University Health Center will continue to partner with, and consult, St. Luke’s University Health Network and other regional partners to ensure we are keeping our staff and students safe.

 Our knowledge and understanding of the COVID-19 virus continue to evolve, and our policies and plans will be updated as more information becomes available.